swang41/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To get more approriate data I first use multiple cameras and add corresponding steering adjustment:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+To augment the data sat, I also flipped images and angles thinking that this would give more data point with bigger steering and symmetrize the distribution of steering angle.
+For example, here is an image that has then been flipped:

 ![alt text][image3]

+Then I randomly brighten the image thinking that color of track two is lighter than track one.
+Randomly brightness may help us with training more generalized model. here is an image that has then been randomly brightened:

 ![alt text][image4]

+Then I randomly horizontally shear the image thinking that this would give more data with more variety of steering angle. here is an image that has then been randomly brightened:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.